 The production of solar electricity has now become commonplace, and homeowners can enjoy the advantages of solar energy simply by installing photovoltaic (PV) solar panels on the roof or mounting them nearby on the ground to generate their own homemade electricity.
 But, specialized solar thermal panels that deliver concentrated electrical power could offer a powerful alternative.

 Large-scale solar steam turbines are presently beyond the reach of the average homeowner; however, through advances in steam turbine design, a compact version of such a device might be possible for residential use.
-A home steam turbine powered by the sun's energy could theoretically supply heat, hot water, and electricity for the home.
+An affordable home steam turbine powered by the sun's energy could theoretically supply heat, hot water, and electricity for the household.

 Even now, some businesses are starting to experiment with steam turbines powered by the sun's energy, as the cost of fossil fuels continues to rise making the solar technology cost-efficient in the long-term.
 Watch for affordable home steam turbines to become a reality soon.